The tale about Hagar and Ismael

 It is possible that this tradition started before Islam – a silken veil over a local shrine has been mentioned aready before the Christian era – and already then it was replaced once per year.

 Outside, into the eastern corner of Kaaba is built the Black Stone (Al-Ħajaru l-Aswad).

 This is black stone, 20 by 16 cm large, polished by millions of hands.
-Earlier it was considered that this is meteorite, also some local traditions see the stone as a link between heaven and earth.
-Lately though many specialists think, that this is not meteorite but rather very dark agate or other local material.
+Earlier it was considered that this is a meteorite, also some local traditions see the stone as a link between heaven and earth.
+Lately, though many specialists think, that this is not a meteorite but rather very dark agate or other local material.
 Stories tell that stone floats in water.